jacoblapworth/akahu-sdk-swift/src/react/dropdown.md

 	</div>
 </div>

 A set of components used to associate a trigger (button, text input etc) with a popup containing content.
 It can handle any content such as [DatePickers](#datepicker) or forms.
-While providing the user similar behaviour to a native `<select />` element.
+They provide the user similar behaviour to a native `<select />` element.

 The `DropDownToggled` component is provided to wrap a trigger with a dropdown and connect the two.
 These will need to be created separately and passed in via the corresponding props.